 The lady bug only stayed there for a minute; she opened her tiny wings and began to fly.
 I watched her intently as she flew around to different areas of my car interior.
 I thought to myself…

-It didn’t matter how hard the lady bug flapped its little wings, it still was trapped!
-It still was limited where it could go.
+It didn’t matter how hard the lady bug flapped it’s wings, it was still trapped!
+It was still limited where it could go.

 Have you yourself ever been in a situation where you felt inadequate limited or trapped?
 I’m sure many of us have felt this way at least once in our lives.
 Some of us might have felt that we weren’t smart enough, talented enough, or strong enough to handle a certain task or project.
 I hear negative remarks like this from some of the students I work with in our elementary school.
 I even have heard this phrase many times, ” I can’t do this!”
 “This is too hard.”
 “I’m not smart.”